Schubert puzzles and integrability II: multiplying motivic Segre classes: The puzzle rule

 The situation is worse at $d=4$: even nonequivariantly, it seems impossible to get rid of triangles with negative inversion number.
 This does not preclude from formulating a puzzle rule in nonequivariant $K$-theory, but the answer is sufficiently complicated that we prefer not to write it explicitly, providing instead in \S\ref{ssec:d4} a (mildly nonpositive) rule in nonequivariant cohomology only.

 \rem[gray]{how natural is the choice of basis made in paper I? is it the stable basis? apparently not, cf.~$d=1$ below}

 The limit $q\to\infty$ can be treated similarly.
-In view of lemma~\ref{lem:inv}, this is actually the same as taking $q\to0$ in the dual theorem~\ref{eq:maindual}; explicitly, if one uses the opposite twist $\Omega^{-1}$ one obtains in the $q\to\infty$ limit puzzle rules for {\em dual}\/ Schubert classes $\Sc_\lambda$.
+In view of lemma~\ref{lem:inv}, this is actually the same as taking $q\to0$ in the dual theorem~\ref{eq:maindual}.
+Explicitly, if one applies the opposite twist $\Omega^{-1}$ to $S_\lambda$, one obtains in the $q\to 0$ limit the classes $\Sc_{\lambda}^\vee$ where the $\Sc_\lambda$ are {\em dual}\/ Schubert classes; and we derive this way puzzle rules for the latter.